 About the PwC Network

-PwC US helps organizations and individuals create the value they’re looking for.
-We’re a member of the PwC network of firms in 158 countries with more than 180,000 people.
-We're committed to delivering quality in assurance, tax and advisory services.
-Tell us what matters to you and find out more by visiting us at www.pwc.com/US.
+PwC helps organizations and individuals create the value they’re looking for.
+We’re a network of firms in 157 countries with more than 184,000 people who are committed to delivering quality in assurance, tax and advisory services.
+Tell us what matters to you and find out more by visiting us at www.pwc.com.